jgorman/rails_ubuntu/README.md

 The `deploy` process will run any pending database migrations using `db:migrate`.
-If you did not create a fresh local database and are using a separate database server, the migration should succeed and your production database will match the new schema structure.
+If you did not create a fresh local database and are using a separate database server, the migration will run and your production database will be updated to match the new schema structure.

 Anything more than db:migrate is too dangerous to automate.

-If you have an empty local database that needs more setup than a migration, or if the migration fails for any reason you can manually run `db:setup`.
+If you have an empty local database that needs more setup than a migration, or if the migration from an empty database fails for any reason you can manually run `db:setup`.

 ```
 vagrant@vagrant-box $ cd /home/vagrant/activity-timer/releases/<latest-release>